Underage Sales Prevention

 Another essential ABC compliance tool is the "Ask 4 ID" training video, a four-minute film that helps sellers and servers prevent underage alcohol and tobacco sales by recognizing driver's licenses and other forms of ID.
 View "Ask 4 ID" at www.youtube.com/vaabc.

-Statistics for fiscal year 2012 show the licensee compliance rate for not selling alcoholic beverages to people under the legal drinking age was 87 percent, a drop of three percentage points from last year.
-As a public safety agency, ABC remains committed to working with the licensee community to reverse this trend, and to providing the information and tools needed to prevent underage alcohol sales and maintain compliance.
+Statistics for fiscal year 2013 show the licensee compliance rate for not selling alcoholic beverages to people under the legal drinking age was 86 percent, a slight drop from 87 percent the prior year.
+As a public safety agency, ABC remains committed to working with the licensee community to reverse this trend by providing information and tools to help prevent underage alcohol sales and maintain compliance.

 Check Virginia Driver’s Licenses!